-Every year, Trinity College run a number of residential programmes for students who are keen to explore their subject outside of school and experience what it would be like to study at a top university.
-Students on these residentials stay in college accommodation, meet current Cambridge students and have taster lectures and seminars in a variety of subjects.
+Every year, Trinity College runs a number of residential programmes for Year 12s, and one for Year 11s, who are keen to explore their subject outside of school and experience what it would be like to study at a top university.
+Students on these residentials stay in college accommodation, meet current Cambridge students and have taster lectures, seminars and supervisions in a variety of subjects.
 They also have the opportunity to explore the city, and take part in a number of social activities during the week.
 The residentials are entirely free, including accommodation and all food, and funds are available to cover transport costs to and from Cambridge if necessary.
+Our upcoming residentials include:

 “In order to maintain Trinity’s fine academic tradition, we need constantly to explore new sources of untapped potential.
 We are committed to admitting the most promising students, and are therefore eager to attract the widest possible field of outstanding applicants.”

 ~ Lord Rees, Former Master of Trinity College